heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 > [!NOTE]
 >
-> While not expected, you can use the Community Edition of IntelliJ IDEA if you
+> You can use the Community Edition of IntelliJ IDEA if you
 > prefer.
 We will not use any feature that is only available in the Ultimate
 > Edition.
 >